feverittm/spartan-teamlog/README.md

 ## Bugs

 - Need to fix member delete.
-Need to delete entries from cico before removing the use from the members database
+Need to delete entries from cico before removing the use from the members database (Done)

 ---